 Additional funding was secured from GSMFC to continue the monitoring in 2014 and continue increasing public awareness.
-AMRD personnel conducted SCUBA surveys at 18 reef sites in 2014 and created an Adopt-a-Reef program that emphasizes the reporting and capturing of lionfish.
-The Adopt-a-Reef program features a web-based application that allows for the submission and viewing of reports collected by Adopt-a-Reef participants.
-To date, 50 members of the public are enrolled in the Adopt-a-Reef program and 57 reports have been submitted by the Program's members.
+AMRD personnel conducted SCUBA surveys at 18 reef sites in 2014 and created an Adopt-a-Reef program that emphasized the reporting and capturing of lionfish.
+The Adopt-a-Reef program featured a web-based application that allows for the submission and viewing of reports collected by Adopt-a-Reef participants.
+However, the developer of the website removed the site from public access which effectively ended the Adopt-a-Reef program.